marcsgil/StructuredLight.jl/docs/src/visualization.md

 visualize(abs2.(ψ₃)) #Displays ψ₁ and ψ₂ in a row.
 ```

-With three-dimensional arrays, which are interpreted as a sequence of 2D images, we can also form different kinds of animations.

 ## `save_animation`

-`save_animation` will save the animation on the given path.
+With three-dimensional arrays, which are interpreted as a sequence of 2D images, we can also form animations. `save_animation` will save the animation on the given path.
+This is useful for visualizing the evolution of beams as they propagate through space or interact with different apertures.

 ```@docs
 save_animation